DuckLogic/static-reflect.rust/README.md

 of compile-time reflection.

 Unfortunately, there is very little documentation right now.
-Hopefully that will change in the future.
+Hopefully, that will change in the future.

+## Related Projects
+- [facet](https://github.com/facet-rs/facet) - Very similar, much more recent, appears very high quality.
+- [const-type-layout](https://github.com/juntyr/const-type-layout) - Similar, but far more complex use of type system.
+Requires specialization and many other nightly features.